12 Surprising Forms Of Verbal Abuse

 However, many verbal abusers aren't as direct or threatening.
 Instead, they twist language and words so the recipient isn't really sure what's hit them.
 They use a subtle form of verbal abuse that infects people over time and slowly erodes their self-esteem, confidence, and trust.
 This kind of verbal abuse is so convoluted and disconcerting that it's difficult to call it out and take action.
 Because it can't be clearly defined, the recipient may believe she’s imagining it, or even worse, the cause of it.

 All of us have “abused” others with our words from time to time, especially in the heat of conflict or when we feel hurt or insecure.
 But when someone chronically uses their words to put you down, control, or manipulate you — and then they deny it — they become true verbal abusers.
 The goal, whether or not the abuser recognizes it, is to gain dominance over the other person.

 This occurs most often in intimate relationships, but you can also experience verbal abuse at work, with family members, and even with someone who claims to be a friend.

 Do you think there's a person in your life who may be a verbal abuser?

 Here are 12 surprising forms of verbal abuse you might recognize:

 1. Judging or Criticizing

 The verbal abuser is constantly correcting you, telling you what you're doing wrong or how it could be done better, or subtly suggesting you don't quite measure up in some way.
-Sometimes they disguise their critiques or judgement in the form of “helpful” suggestions or sharing their “expert” knowledge when you don't ask for it.
+Sometimes they disguise their critiques or judgment in the form of “helpful” suggestions or sharing their “expert” knowledge when you don't ask for it.

 Then if you call them out, they act hurt that you misunderstood their intentions.
 “I was only trying to help.”
 But your intuition tells you clearly they were putting you down.